followmyutopia/devextreme-documentation/concepts/Common/34 Value Formatting/10 Format Widget Values/10 Predefined Formats.md

 Predefined formats are string literals for formatting numbers and dates.
 See the **format**.[type](/Documentation/ApiReference/Common/Object_Structures/format/#type) description for a full list.

-Set the widget option called **format** to apply a predefined format.
+Set the **format** widget option to apply a predefined format.
 In the following code, this option specifies the format and precision of the tooltip's value in the **Slider** widget.
-A precision value of 2 means that the value always contains two decimal digits.
+The value contains two decimal digits when the precision value is 2.

 ---
 ##### jQuery